MichaelRoth42/Juicy-Blog-Stuff/AccessabilityByDesign.md

 # Accessibility by design

 ## Introduction
 In the last time, the topics inclusion and diversity gain more and more attention.
-The tech community, in general, is very diverse and does a lot to include people from different backgrounds whatsoever.
+The tech community, in general, is very diverse and does a lot to include people from different backgrounds.
 But those topics are much bigger than many people realize.
 Way more people are affected than most of us assume.
 At the same time there are a lot of unanimous statements, like "We don't want to exclude anyone!".
-This is a very good starting point, of course, but when we get to the bottom of the statement and ask what is being done to include people from different backgrounds actively, the discussion often becomes difficult.
+This is a very good starting point, but when we get to the bottom of the statement and ask what is being done to include people from different backgrounds actively, the discussion often becomes difficult.
 Many people want to live inclusion actively but don't know how.

 When we think of an accessible workplace, we often think of ramps, wide doors, and elevators.
-Few, however, think about what they produce at work every day: Documents, presentations, images.
+Few think about what they produce at work every day: Documents, presentations, images.
 All this outstanding content is not too accessible for many people, as we would like it to be.

 That's why it's important to talk about the topic of "accessibility by design".

 Let us take a step together towards a more accessible world.

 ## Reasons why we don't think about accessibility and inclusion / Our mental model
-When thinking about inclusion and accessibility, we often think about a particular group of people that may be excluded.
+When thinking about inclusion and accessibility, we often think about a particular group of people that maybe excluded.
 But quite often, the actual group of people is far more significant than we anticipate.
-Quite often, we read and transport values like "include everybody", "sharing is caring", "we're all in this together," and most of the people don't want to be excluding on purpose.
+Quite often, we read and transport values like "include everybody", "sharing is caring", "we're all in this together,".
+Most people don't want to be excluding on purpose.
 But there can be a gap between wanting to be inclusive and knowing what's necessary to be it.

 Often it is a trade-off between effort and benefit.
 As already explained, many people do not know what to do, i.e., how significant the step is.
 And when we turn to the benefit, we must, of course, be able to assess how great it actually is.
 How many people would benefit from designing our app, our article, our report inclusive and accessible?
 When we start to ask the question "Is it really worth it?" that can be a scary thougt.
 The question of whether it is worthwhile should never be decisive, but it often is.